Home > Destinations > Europe > Norway > Suggested Itineraries > The Fjords in One Week

 Day 1: Ålesund: Top of the Fjord Country

-Spread over three islands and opening onto two bright blue fjords, Ålesund, lying 1,186km (735 miles) northwest of Oslo, is a good launch pad for a driving tour of the fjord country.
-Since it is such a long distance from Oslo (and since there are no rail lines to Ålesund), it's best to fly here and rent a car before beginning your tour.
+Spread over three islands and opening onto two bright blue fjords, Ålesund, lying 1,186km (735 miles) northwest of Oslo, is a good launchpad for a driving tour of the fjord country.
+Because it is such a long distance from Oslo (and because there are no rail lines to Ålesund), it's best to fly here and rent a car before beginning your tour.

 Before heading out from Ålesund, you can explore the rebuilt Art Nouveau town, including its most important attraction, the Sunnmøre Museum, one of the fjord country's best open-air museums.